 Set right in the heart of the city, the Central Memorial Park is a magnificent green space with pristine gardens, a library, and several monuments, including Calgary’s cenotaph.
 Take a walk along the maze of paths, and enjoy a reprieve from the hustle and bustle just outside the park’s parameters.
 As well as a great place to take photos, it’s also ideal for quiet reflection.

 Take a walk on the wild side by spending a day at Canada’s most visited zoo.
-There’s plenty to see, and lots of opportunities to capture memories.
+There’s plenty to see and lots of opportunities to capture memories.
 Almost 800 animals live at the zoo, from 130 different species.
-Some of the highlights include Siberian tigers, crocodiles, snow leopards, gorillas, penguins, grizzly bears, cariboo, cougars, grey wolves, owls, hawks, and eagles.
-You’re certain to catch sight of at least one of your favourite animals!
+Some of the highlights include Siberian tigers, crocodiles, snow leopards, gorillas, penguins, grizzly bears, Cariboo, cougars, grey wolves, owls, hawks, and eagles.
+You’re certain to catch sight of at least one of your favorite animals!
 Its central location also makes it a great place to catch an alternate view of the cityscape.

 McHugh Bluff Park Stairs